 1 – It’s often said that the ‘definition of madness’ is: to keep doing the same thing over and over again and expecting a different result.
 Acknowledge that what you’ve been doing isn’t working and you need to do something differently to get a different result.

 2 – Realise that you have a ‘story’ of the reasons why you are unattractive and how you are a ‘victim’ and powerless to change it that you tell yourself.
 Ask yourself “how many more days do I want to keep telling myself that story and clinging to those reasons?”.
-When are you going to let go in order to have a different life?
+Are you prepared to let go of old excuses/beliefs/self-identity etc in order to get what you want out of life?

 3 – Be brutally honest with yourself and accept that you are responsible for everything in your life being the way that it is.
 Both the positive things and the negative things.
 Because only when you accept that you are the cause of the problems do you get to be the solution to them as well.